getcft/aws-serverless-code-pipeline-cf-template/README.md

 ### Result:

-The result of the steps above is that you will have built a AWS CloudPipeline along with two AWS CloudBuild projects to deploy a Hello World Serverless Express Node App (API Gateway and Lambda).
-The workflow is the Github repo/branch you designated with your Serverless code will be sourced initially and upon commits, which then will trigger a AWS CloudBuild project that will package the code (you can add linting during this step too) and send the result to another AWS CloudBuild project that will deploy the code using a deploy script.
+The result of the CloudFormation template is that you will have built a AWS CloudPipeline along with two AWS CloudBuild projects to deploy a Hello World Serverless Express Node App (API Gateway and Lambda).

+The workflow is as follows, the Github repo/branch you designated with your Serverless code will be sourced initially and upon commits, which then will trigger a AWS CloudBuild project that will package the code (you can add linting here), and send the result to another AWS CloudBuild project that will deploy the code using a deploy script.

+If you used this repo as a test you can go to CloudFormation and see two templates one has "aws-serverless-express-application" in the name if you select it and look at the "Outputs" tab you will see "ServiceEndpoint" with a URL click on it and you will get a Hello message.

 ## What key things for your personal AWS CodePipeline and Serverless project: